utkuonursahin/utkuonursahin/README.md

 • Over two years of experience in software technologies like React, Next, Angular, Node, Express, Spring, Tailwind, MongoDB.

+• With a solid understanding of both frontend and backend application principles, flexible to work with various technologies.

 • CS junior at Başkent University.

 ## 🌎 Connect with me